 They feel proud that they’re laying eggs.
 Additionally, hens may cackle to communicate their pride at having been able to lay eggs.
 While it is normal behavior for these animals, it is also a source of distinction that may accord a higher position in the pecking order for hens.

-Lastly, hens may also sing the Egg Song to encourage roosters to mate with them.
-In many cases, a hen that has just laid an egg will mate with a rooster.
+Hens may also sing the Egg Song to encourage roosters to mate with them.
+Often, a hen that has just laid an egg will mate with a rooster.

 Because of the volume and intensity of the Egg Song, other people think that it’s a call for help.
-Is the song a way for hens to voice out their pain and discomfort while laying an egg?
+Is the song a way for hens to voice their pain and discomfort while laying eggs?

 To answer this question, it is first necessary to establish whether chickens feel pain.